The Giant (1938 film)

+Denjirō Ōkōchi and Setsuko Hara in Kyojin-den (巨人傳) directed by Mansaku Itami, 1938.

 The Giant (巨人傳, Kyojinden) is a 1938 black-and-white Japanese film directed by Mansaku Itami and based on the famous five-part novel Les Misérables by French poet and novelist Victor Hugo.
-The film's setting was changed from France to Edo-period Japan.
+The film's setting was changed from France to Edo period Japan.

 The great jidai-geki star Denjiro Okochi plays the Jean Valjean role, and an eighteen-year-old Setsuko Hara features as Cosette.